 (9) Only Means and not a Solution: Some scholars are of the opinion that statistics are only a means in the solution of any problem.
 It is not a solution to the problem.
 To check the misuse of statistics, conclusions should be drawn impartially and without any selfish interest.
 Otherwise, statistics may not become a proper means for the solution of any problem In short, while making use of Statistics, its limitations as discussed above, must always be kept in mind.

-Please read : If you are satisfied with our answer of Limitations of statistics then please share this article with your class friends and mail us for more topics.
+Please read : If you are satisfied with our answer of Limitations of statistics then please share this article with your class friends and click here for Functions of statistics.